-Ga(y)ze, a collaboration with Toronto-based scenographer and installation artist Troy Hourie, tackles the world of gay male “cruising” in the early 1900s compared to contemporary times in the form of a site-specific performance installation.
+Ga(y)ze, a collaboration with Toronto-based scenographer and installation artist Troy Hourie, tackled the world of gay male “cruising” in the early 1900s compared to contemporary times in the form of a site-specific performance installation.

 In the 1920s, 14th Street just east of Union Square, known then as the Rialto, was originally the theatre district and the center of gay culture.
-This devised, non-verbal work uses vernacular jazz and social dance of the 1920s (Lindy Hop, Charleston), to tell the story of gay subculture within New York City past and present and features choreography by Caleb Teicher.
+This devised, non-verbal work used vernacular jazz and social dance of the 1920s (Lindy Hop, Charleston), to tell the story of gay subculture within New York City past and present and featured choreography by Caleb Teicher.
 The piece premiered as part of NYU’s Forum on Site-Specific Performance in April 2015.

 C R E D I T S:

 Joe Salvatore & Troy Hourie (co-creators), Caleb Teicher (choreography), Keith R. Huff (online extension), Sarah Misch (dramaturgy), Márion Talán (costumes), and James Daniel Moran (production coordination).
 Performers: Tim Abrahamsen, Brannon Boswell, Andy Geary, Jerimiah Owens, and Maxwell Perkins.
 Photography by Mary Christensen and Keith R. Huff